kriskrishna/kriskrishna-cloud-native-replatforming-modernization/README.md

 My objective is to also demonstrate how to replatform and remodernize legacy apps so that properties can be externalized.
 Moreover, how to use NFS or blob-store instead of filesystems, because of epheremal cloud architecture.
 Mainly, I'll show followings for replatforming:
-Spring Bootification, Managing Datasources, Removing Reads from the File System , Removing Persistence to the File System , Logging, Background Jobs with the Database , Background Jobs with AMQP, Remove Instance Specific, Spring Bootification of Struts, Mavenization, and Gradling, EJB and PersistentContext (@EJB annotation)
+Spring Bootification, Managing Datasources, Removing Reads from the File System , Removing Persistence to the File System , Logging (ELK or Central logging), Spring Cloud Sleuth, Background Jobs with the Database, Background Jobs with AMQP, Remove Instance Specific, Spring Bootification of Struts, Mavenization, and Gradling, EJB and PersistentContext (@EJB annotation)

 How to use Spring Cloud Configuration Service with legacy app (Non spring app) and modernize the app towards 12 Factor app.